Black Unity Member Hit by Car During Children’s March

 Isiah Wagoner of Black Unity was struck by a car early Sunday evening during a Black Lives Matter children’s march on Sunday, June 28, organized by Black Unity.
 Wagoner has spoken at the forefront of many of the BLM marches that have taken place in the Eugene-Springfield area in the last month.

-The driver has since been arrested, live stream documentation shows.
+The driver has since been detained by police, live stream documentation shows.

 Wagoner is currently in the hospital according to a Facebook Live video by fellow protester Claire Michelle.
 She said the car was going 15-20 MPH when it hit Wagoner.